How to Visit Wellington on a Budget

-Every backpacker passes through Wellington City at some point to catch a ferry to the South Island or get a flight, but New Zealand’s capital city is well worth staying for a few days.
+Every backpacker passes through Wellington at some point to catch a ferry to the South Island or get a flight, but New Zealand’s capital city is well worth staying for a few days.

 Table of Contents